ysard/libre-printer/doc/source/installation.rst

 If you have Git installed on your system, it is also possible to install the development version of |project_name|.

-First it is recommended to we recommend the use of a Python virtual environment;
+First it is recommended to use a Python virtual environment;
 see the chapter below: :ref:`setting_up_a_virtual_environment`.

 Before installing the development version, you may need to uninstall the standard version